 Healthy dog chews

-There’s nothing Ziggy enjoys more on an evening than a new dog chew especially a plaited chew.
+There’s nothing Ziggy enjoys more on an evening than a new dog chew especially a plaited chew from a reputable dog treat manufacturer.
 He spends ages unpicking each of the strands.
 Eats his favourite first and then chews on the other two strands over the night.

 You can pick up some great chews including ones with fruit and vegetables in from https://healthy-chews.com/products/.